FAA clears Boeing 737 Max to fly again

 Regulators around the world grounded the Max in March 2019, after the crash of an Ethiopian Airlines jet.
 That happened less than five months after another Max flown by Indonesia’s Lion Air plunged into the Java Sea.
 A total of 346 passengers and crew members on both planes were killed.

-The move came after numerous congressional hearings on the crashes that led to criticism of the FAA for lax oversight and Boeing for rushing to implement a new software system that put profits over safety and ultimately led to the firing of its CEO.
+The move follows exhaustive congressional hearings on the crashes that led to criticism of the FAA for lax oversight and Boeing for rushing to implement a new software system that put profits over safety and ultimately led to the firing of its CEO.

 Investigators focused on anti-stall software that Boeing had devised to counter the plane’s tendency to tilt nose-up because of the size and placement of the engines.
 That software pushed the nose down repeatedly on both planes that crashed, overcoming the pilots’ struggles to regain control.
 In each case, a single faulty sensor triggered the nose-down pitch.